These insurance policies cover the most common accidents, liability claims, and damages that could impact your small business.

 Learn more about the different types of business insurance you might need.

-Business insurance provides financial protection against common accidents in the tech industry that could cost a lot of money to resolve.
+Business insurance provides financial protection against common accidents that could cost a lot of money to resolve.
 But you don't just need it for your own protection.

 Landlords, lenders, clients, and the law might require you to carry business insurance.
 For example, general liability insurance is often required for a commercial lease, while state laws mandate workers' compensation insurance for businesses once they hire a certain number of employees.